10 Steps to Help You Get a Great Night’s Sleep

 Now consider it this way: if you haven’t given your body or brain the time it needs to heal itself

-recently because of stress, bad mattress, or other reasons, you haven’t been able to sleep properly
+recently because of stress, a bad mattress, or other reasons, you haven’t been able to sleep properly

 for the previous few weeks (or months).